asc-csa/ckanext-asc-csa/installation guide/installation guide_en.md

 ckan-uwsgi:ckan-uwsgi-00             RUNNING   pid 1964, uptime 0:00:12
 ckan-worker:ckan-worker-00           RUNNING   pid 1965, uptime 0:00:12
 ```
-If some of the processes reports an error, make sure you’ve run all the previous steps and check the logs located in  `/var/log/ckan`  for more details.
+If some of the processes report an error, make sure you’ve run all the previous steps and check the logs located in  `/var/log/ckan`  for more details.

 Restart Nginx by running this command: